sjelms/SmartParse.AI/README.md

 ## 📌 Intent

-SmartParse.AI aims to automate the renaming of files using AI-generated content summaries and timestamps, while keeping your files organized.
+SmartParse.AI aims to automate the renaming of files using AI-generated content summaries and timestamps, while keeping your files organized with intelligent Finder tagging.
 It is particularly useful for managing screenshots, academic PDFs, meeting notes, and other content-rich files.

 It is designed to be lightweight and non-intrusive, running only when triggered manually via a macOS right-click Finder action.